ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/full-api/+page.md

 NOTE: For more SDK configuration options, please [see our SDK's configuration document](https://backstage.forgerock.com/docs/sdks/3.3/javascript/configuring/configuring-forgerock-sdk-settings-for-your-javascript-app.html), or you can [see our API docs for more developer detail](https://backstage.forgerock.com/docs/sdks/3.3/_attachments/javascript/api-reference-core/interfaces/configoptions.html).

-NOTE: For content schema, please [use the example en-US locale file](/src/locales/us/en/index.json).
+1. For content schema, please [use the example en-US locale file](/src/locales/us/en/index.json)
+2. For `style` schema and more information, please [see the Style section below](#styling-api)

 ### Journey